engineer-man/emkc/readme.md

 #### License
-Engineer Man Knowledge Center is licensed under the AGPLv3.
-You have specific obligations under this license if you plan to modify this software in private and make it available to the public.
-Specifically, you must make your copy open source along with your modifications.
+Engineer Man Knowledge Center is licensed under the permissive MIT license.
 License details can be found in the `license` file in the root of the project.